-It can be anticipated that most proposed uses conducted in internal facing, secured corporate tools and systems are likely to be categorised within the Self-Assessment and Notification category.
-It is also intended that going forward the GenAl Use Case table will be regularly updated as new low risk use cases emerge.
+It can be anticipated that most proposed uses conducted in internal facing, secured corporate tools and systems will likely be categorised within the Self-Assessment and Notification category.
+It is also intended that going forward, the GenAl Use Case table will be regularly updated as new low risk use cases emerge.
+However, it can also be anticipated that some use cases, even if they use internal facing systems, may necessitate scrutiny by the relevant ethics body.

-4 A deepfake may be defined as a video of a person in which their face or body has been digitally altered so that they appear to be someone else, typically used maliciously or to spread false information.
+4 A malicious deepfake may be defined as a video of a person in which their face or body has been digitally altered so that they appear to be someone else, typically used maliciously or to spread false information.